 - Whole wheat bread

-Products like Pediasure are also fortified with multiple B vitamins, which helps picky eaters meet nutritional needs.
+Products like Pediasure come fortified with multiple B vitamins, which makes them useful for picky eaters who consistently miss key nutrients from food alone.

 Do Supplements Actually Increase Height?